Roger Eskeland

 Roger Eskeland (born 11 November 1977) is a former Norwegian football goalkeeper who played for Norwegian team Bryne FK.
 He joined the team in 1994, having played for lower league clubs Feda IL and Kvinesdal IL.
-He played for Bryne in the Norwegian Premier League, and has also played for the Norwegian under-21 team.
+He played for Bryne in the Eliteserien, and has also played for the Norwegian youth national teams from U15 up to the Norwegian under-21 team.